Meniscectomy for a Meniscus Tear

 - If you have a tear that spreads from the red zone into the inner two-thirds of the meniscus (called the white zone), your decision is harder.
-Surgery for these kinds of tears may not work.
+Surgery to repair these kinds of tears may not work.

-- If you have a tear in the white zone of the meniscus, surgery usually isn't done, because the meniscus may not heal.
-But surgery may be done if torn pieces of meniscus are causing pain and swelling.
+- If you have a tear in the white zone of the meniscus, repair surgery usually isn't done, because the meniscus may not heal.
+But partial meniscectomy may be done if torn pieces of meniscus are causing pain and swelling.

+There are different types of meniscus tears.
 The pattern of the tear may determine whether a tear can be repaired.
-Horizontal and flap tears generally require surgical removal of at least part of the meniscus.
-See a picture of different types of tears.
+Horizontal and flap tears typically require surgical removal of at least part of the meniscus.

 The choice of type of surgery is based on the size and location of the tear, your age and activity level, the surgeon's experience, and your preferences.
 Orthopedic surgeons most often perform meniscus surgery with arthroscopy, a procedure used to both examine and repair the inside of a joint.
 A thin tube (arthroscope) containing a camera and light is inserted through small incisions near the joint.
 Surgical instruments are inserted through other small incisions.
 Arthroscopic surgery may limit knee damage from surgery and may promote fuller recovery.
 But some tears may require open knee surgery.